yarikoptic/build-debian-cloud/providers/vagrant/README.md

 ====================

-For the moment the provider does to create the vagrant box but only the vmdk file needed to created the vagrant box. to create the box, one need virtualbox and vagrant installed, then run the following script:
+For the moment the provider does not create the vagrant box but only the vmdk file needed to created the vagrant box.

+To create the box, one need virtualbox and vagrant installed, then run the following script:

     #!/bin/bash